rabbitmq/rabbitmq-website/site/install-rpm.md

 ## install these dependencies from standard OS repositories
 yum install socat logrotate -y

-# This example assumes the CentOS 8 version of the package.
+# This example assumes the CentOS 8 version of the package, suitable for
+# Red Hat 8, CentOS 8 and modern Fedora releases.
+#
-# For CentOS 7, replace "el8" with "el7".
+# For Red Hat 7 or CentOS 7, replace "el8" with "el7".
 yum install rabbitmq-server-&version-server;-&serverRPMMinorVersion;.el8.noarch.rpm
 </pre>